miguelfc/marble/README.md

 # Marble Initiative

 This is the main repository for the Marble Initiative project.

+[Marble](http://marble.miguelfc.com/) is an opinion mining platform, modular and open sourced.
+This is part of a PhD project, being developed by [Miguel Fernandes](http://miguelfernandes.com/) for the University of Vigo, under the supervision of Ana Fernández Vilas and Rebeca Díaz Redondo.

-More information about it could be found in the [main website] (http://marble.miguelfc.com/), and more technical information in the [Wiki pages](https://github.com/miguelfc/marble/wiki) of this repository.
+More information about it could be found in the [main website](http://marble.miguelfc.com/), and more technical information in the [Wiki pages](https://github.com/miguelfc/marble/wiki) of this repository.

 ## Usage